 \subsubsection{Consistency of Explanations}

 While regularization is a useful aspect, the main use case for explanations is model diagnostics.
-Linear explanations assign weights to the interpretable features, $\Xv$, and hence their quality depends on the way we select these features.
-In this section, we evaluate explanations generated by {\CEN} or a post-hoc method (LIME).
-In particular, we consider two cases where (a) the features are corrupted with additive noise, and (b) the selected features are incomplete.
+Linear explanations assign weights to the interpretable features, $\Xv$, and thus the quality of explanations depends on the quality of the selected features.
+In this section, we evaluate explanations generated by {\CEN} and LIME (a post-hoc method).
+In particular, we consider two cases: (a) the features are corrupted with additive noise, and (b) the selected features are incomplete.
 For analysis, we use MNIST and IMDB datasets.
-Our key question is: \begin{blockquote} \emph{Can we trust the explanations built on noisy or incomplete features?} \end{blockquote}
+Our key question is: